ChurchApps/ChurchAppsSupport/streaminglive/stream_setup.md

 <img width="1505" alt="Screen Shot 2023-08-23 at 10 48 23 AM" src="https://github.com/LiveChurchSolutions/ChurchAppsSupport/assets/65249159/43f3656a-25e3-463a-b0e5-eb4ee24b79e3">
 Make sure to hit the save button
 <img width="1505" alt="Screen Shot 2023-08-23 at 10 49 03 AM" src="https://github.com/LiveChurchSolutions/ChurchAppsSupport/assets/65249159/fbaac6f9-888b-4156-a5c8-7c6117514f06">
-Once this is done your Stream page is set and when you stream on Sunday morning it will show up on your stream page.
+Once this is done your Stream page is set and when you stream on Sunday morning it will show up on your Stream page.
 To access this page just enter /stream after your domain
 <img width="1505" alt="Screen Shot 2023-08-23 at 10 47 23 AM" src="https://github.com/LiveChurchSolutions/ChurchAppsSupport/assets/65249159/2eb1b856-f50d-495f-8511-c3961d63744e">
 It will lead you to a page like this.
-You can also ad the stream anywhere on your website in the website editor you will see a new stream block that makes it easy to embed.
+You can also add the stream anywhere on your website in the website editor you will see a new stream block that makes it easy to embed.
 <img width="1505" alt="Screen Shot 2023-08-23 at 10 53 09 AM" src="https://github.com/LiveChurchSolutions/ChurchAppsSupport/assets/65249159/40ce7729-a5fb-4d8d-8f2a-72f1e0e668ef">